OI-wiki/i18n/docs/intro/common-tricks.md

     // better:
     for (int i = 0, len = strlen(s); i < len; ++i);
     ```
--   The loop unfolds.
+-   Loop unrolling.
 The number of operations on the critical path in the entire calculation can be reduced by using appropriate loop expansion.
     ```cpp
     for (int i = 0; i < n; ++i) {
       res = res OP a[i];